abiquo/abiquo-installer-tests/README.md

 # Abiquo Installer Tests #

-Comprehensive test suite to QA and troubleshoot an Abiquo Installation
+Comprehensive test suite to QA and troubleshoot an Abiquo Installation.

+The test runner tool automatically detects the Abiquo installation (distributed,mono,cloud node, etc) and runs the required tests.

+Only Abiquo 1.7.6 and 1.8.0 installations are supported ATM.

 This tool has only been tested in Linux.
 Other platforms may work though.